wpscholar-wp-plugins/mpress-hide-from-search/readme.txt

 = Prerequisites =
 If you don't meet the below requirements, I highly recommend you upgrade your WordPress install or move to a web host that supports a more recent version of PHP.

-* Requires WordPress version 3.2 or greater
+* Requires WordPress version 4.7 or greater
-* Requires PHP version 5.2.4 or greater ( PHP version 5.2.4 is required to run WordPress version 3.2 )
+* Requires PHP version 5.6 or greater

 = The Easy Way =